-In this section, we explain a parameterised adaptation strategy, which defines our hypothesis space $\mathcal H$ mentioned in the previous section.
-Intuitively, this parameterised adaptation strategy is a template for all the candidate strategies that our analysis can use when analysing a given program, and its instantiations with different parameter values form $\mathcal H$.
+In this section, we explain a parameterized adaptation strategy, which defines our hypothesis space \mathcal{H} mentioned in the previous section.
+Intuitively, this parameterized adaptation strategy is a template for all the candidate strategies that our analysis can use when analyzing a given program, and its instantiations with different parameter values form \mathcal{H} .

-Recall that for a given program P, an adaption strategy chooses a set of components of P that will be analysed with high precision.
-As explained in Section 2.2, our parameterised strategy makes this choice in three steps.
+Recall that for a given program P, an adaption strategy chooses a set of components of P that will be analyzed with high precision.
+As explained in Section 2.2, our parameterized strategy makes this choice in three steps.
 We formalize these steps next.